-The rivalry between Bjorn Borg and John McEnroe was one of the ages, and their match at the 1980 Wimbledon Championship is probably one of the greatest matches in the history of tennis.
-Borg, on track to win his fifth consecutive title had a reputation as being cool and graceful under pressure.
-McEnroe, the new comer at the beginning of his ascendancy had a reputation as a hot head who regularly threw tantrums on the court and argued with umpires.
-Even their styles of play were opposite with Borg playing from the baseline and McEnroe rushing to the net.
-Literally everything about this match makes it ripe for a great movie which is why it’s so frustrating that it isn’t one.
+The rivalry between Bjorn Borg and John McEnroe was one of the ages, and their match at the 1980 Wimbledon Championship is probably one of the greatest matches in tennis history.
+On track to win his fifth consecutive title, Borg had a reputation as being cool and graceful under pressure.
+McEnroe, the newcomer at the beginning of his ascendancy, had a reputation as a hothead who regularly threw tantrums on the court and argued with umpires.
+Even their styles of play were opposite, with Borg playing from the baseline and McEnroe rushing to the net.
+Literally, everything about this match makes it ripe for a great movie which is why it’s so frustrating that it isn’t one.

-When you finally get to the big match at the end the result is that there’s very little tension, and because the match was so long they have to montage their way through most of it.
-There’s an interesting turn from McEnroe in that he does reign himself in during the match, but there’s only one scene that sort of explains why he pivots that way and it’s far enough in advance and with a character we barely know so it’s not 100% clear.
+When you finally get to the big match at the end, the result is that there’s very little tension, and because the match was so long, they have to montage their way through most of it.
+There’s an interesting turn from McEnroe in that he does reign himself in during the match, but there’s only one scene that explains why he pivots that way, and it’s far enough in advance, and with a character, we barely know so it’s not 100% clear.

 I just wish it were in a better movie.